Understanding the Role of Social Welfare Council (SWC) in NGO Registration and Operations in Nepal

 What is the Social Welfare Council (SWC)?

-The Social Welfare Council is a government authority in Nepal responsible for regulating and monitoring NGOs and INGOs operating in the country.
-Established under the Social Welfare Act, SWC ensures that NGOs work transparently, ethically, and in alignment with national development goals.
+The Social Welfare Council is a government body in Nepal that monitors and regulates NGOs and INGOs.
+It ensures that NGOs work transparently, ethically, and in line with national development goals.

 Why is SWC Important for NGOs?

-• Regulatory Oversight: SWC governs the registration, funding, and activities of NGOs.
+• Regulatory Oversight: SWC manages NGO registration, funding, and activities.

-• Transparency and Accountability: It ensures NGOs maintain proper records and adhere to financial and operational guidelines.
+• Transparency and Accountability: It ensures NGOs maintain proper records and follow rules.

-• Coordination and Support: SWC coordinates between government bodies and NGOs to optimize development efforts.
+• Coordination and Support: SWC helps NGOs work together with government bodies to achieve development goals.

 Role of SWC in NGO Registration